 - Each VCN has its own An optional virtual router that you can add to your VCN to provide a path for private network traffic between your VCN and on-premises network.
 (DRG) and A FastConnect virtual circuit that supports private peering..
 You must use a different VLAN and different set of BGP IP addresses for each private virtual circuit.

 - You can also use FastConnect public peering to give your on-premises network access to public endpoints of Oracle services.
 In this case, you set up a single A FastConnect virtual circuit that supports public peering., which covers all the VCNs.
 With public peering, make sure to configure your edge device (also known as your customer-premises equipment or CPE) to prefer FastConnect over your ISP for the Oracle Cloud Infrastructure public IP prefixes.
 Or, if you plan to also set up private access to Oracle services through one of the VCNs, see the important routing details in Routing Details for Connections to Your On-Premises Network.

 Overview of the Scenario

 In this scenario, you have a single FastConnect that connects your existing on-premises network to Oracle Cloud Infrastructure.
-That FastConnect has at least one physical connection, or Used with Oracle Cloud Infrastructure FastConnect.
-In a colocation scenario, this is the physical cable connecting your existing network to Oracle in the FastConnect location..
+That FastConnect has at least one physical connection, or Used with Oracle Cloud Infrastructure FastConnect, specifically if you're using a third-party provider or colocated with Oracle in a FastConnect location.
+A cross-connect is the physical cable connecting your existing network to Oracle in the FastConnect location..